great-expectations/great_expectations/docs/guides/tutorials/getting_started/validate_your_data.rst

 We ran the Checkpoint and it successfully failed! **Wait - what?** Yes, that's correct, and that's we wanted.
 We know that in this example, the staging data has data quality issues, which means we *expect* the validation to fail.
 Let's open up Data Docs again to see the details.

-If you refresh the Data Docs Home page, you will now see a *failed* validation result at the top of the page:
+If you navigate to the Data Docs *Home* page and refresh, you will now see a *failed* validation run at the top of the page:

 .. figure:: /images/validation_results_failed.png

-If you click through to the failed validation results page, you will see that the validation of the staging data *failed* because the set of *Observed Values* in the ``passenger_count`` column contained the value 0!
+If you click through to the validation results page, you will see that the validation of the staging data *failed* because the set of *Observed Values* in the ``passenger_count`` column contained the value 0.0!
 This violates our Expectation, which makes the validation fail.

 .. figure:: /images/validation_results_failed_detail.png

+.. admonition:: And this is it!

-**And this is it!** We have successfully created an Expectation Suite based on historical data, and used it to detect an issue with our new data.
+   We have successfully created an Expectation Suite based on historical data, and used it to detect an issue with our new data. **Congratulations!
+You have now completed the "Getting started with Great Expectations" tutorial**.

 Wrap-up and next steps
 ----------------------

-**Congratulations!
-You have now completed the "Getting started with Great Expectations" tutorial**.
 In this tutorial, we have covered the following basic capabilities of Great Expectations:

 * Setting up a Data Context
 * Connecting a Data Source